Disintegrating Exoplanets: Creating Size Constraints by Statistically Peering Through the Debris: Data Reduction

 \subsection{Observations}

-We use the publicly available data from the Kepler mission, with Kepler release 25 for Kepler-1520b and K2 data release 32 for K2-22b, and download the long cadence, SAP flux for both planets.
-To do this, we used the program \texttt{lightkurve} \citep{Lightkurve} to convert the raw data into a FITS file of the transits.
+We use the publicly available data from the Kepler mission, with Kepler release 25 for Kepler-1520b and K2 data release 32 for K2-22b, and download the long cadence, SAP flux for both planets, as the short cadence data did not cover as many transits as the long cadence data and thus had lower statistical power.
+To do this, we used the program \texttt{lightkurve} \citep{Lightkurve} to download the data and produce a FITS file of the transits.

-The next piece of code turned the raw lightcurve data into useable data via several steps.
-First, we normalized the flux of the data and removed any outliers that were above five times the standard deviation to get the lightcurves for the entirety of the data collection.
+The next piece of code produced phase-folded, cleaned lightcurves via several steps.
+First, we normalized the flux of the data and removed any outliers that were above five times the standard deviation to remove cosmic rays, and we do this for the entire time Kepler observed the systems.
 We also used the lightkurve flatten function with a window length parameter of 101 to remove stellar activity in this step and produce flattened lightcurves.
-We then used a box least squared periodogram to find the best period for each planet, using results from \citet{rappaport2012} and \citet{sanchis2015} to place prior constraints on our periodogram, selecting the primary peak of the periodogram as the period for each planet.
-The next step was to use the period we obtained for each planet to phase-fold the lightcurve, and then finally binned the result to produce the results seen in Figure \ref{kepfig1} and Figure \ref{k2fig1}.
-The asymmetry of the lightcurves is expected, and agrees with results from \citet{rappaport2012} and \citet{sanchis2015}.
+We then used a box least squared periodogram to find the best period for each planet, using results from \citet{rappaport2012} and \citet{sanchis2015} to place prior constraints on our periodogram, selecting the primary peak of the periodogram as the period for each planet, giving a period of 0.6536 days for Kepler-1520b and 0.3811 days for K2-22b.
+The next step was to use the period we obtained for each planet to phase-fold the lightcurve, and then finally bin the result to produce the results seen in Figure \ref{kepfig1} and Figure \ref{k2fig1}.
+The asymmetry of the lightcurves agrees with results from \citet{rappaport2012} and \citet{sanchis2015}.